Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 assertTextPresent  Selenium-Grid
 =================  =============  =============

-As you can see, the code has been triplicated to run the same steps 3 times.
+The code has been triplicated to run the same steps 3 times.
+No half-way decent software person would want to do it this way, it makes managing the code much more difficult.
-This doesn't look to efficient.

-By using a programming language, we can just iterate over a list and do the search in the following way.
+By using a programming language, we can iterate over a list and run the search this way.

 **In C#:**